Roald87/roald87.github.io/_posts/2025-08-01-story-structures.md

 ## The Klein bottle

-The klein bottle is a curious shape that only has a single surface.
+The Klein bottle is a curious shape that has only a single surface.

 {% picture 2025-story-structure/klein-bottle.png width="250" style="display:block; margin:auto;" %}

 _By <a href="//commons.wikimedia.org/wiki/User:Tttrung" title="User:Tttrung">Tttrung</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="http://creativecommons.org/licenses/by-sa/3.0/" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=960446">Link</a>_

-A Klein bottle story starts wide, capturing a large audience and often contains some anecdote or trivia.
-Then the story goes more and more into detail.
-At the end of the story the communicator refers back to the anecdote that was mentioned at the start.
+A Klein bottle story starts wide, often with an anecdote or trivia, to capture a large audience.
+Then, it goes into increasing detail.
+At the end, the storyteller returns to the opening anecdote.

 <svg viewBox="30 225 200 45" xmlns="http://www.w3.org/2000/svg">
 <g